Charlie9009/CI_PP2_UPM/README.md

 #### Colors

-* Most of the colors I went with were based on the American flag.
-So there are alot of red and white throughout the site.
+* Most of the colors I went with were first based on the American flag.
+So were are alot of red and white throughout the site.
+Very late in the process I did not like how screamish the red colors were, so with the help of the website [colormind](http://colormind.io/bootstrap/) I added some more soothing colors.

 * I gave the restart button a black background to make it stick out a bit more so it would be easier to spot.